jonvw28/kew_grasses/README.md

 Details of the fitting methods can be found in the detailed section [here][link4]

 ### Cross Validation

 In order to test the reliability of the results from the methods above a cross-validation regime was also implemented.
 This works by applying a jack-knife approach and fitting the model whilst leaving out one time window at a time.
 The complete set of S<sub>T</sub> predictions can then be compared to the prediction made by the model on the complete data.
 Owing to how exhaustive this is, the method has only been implemented for the primary regression search method.
 However a very similar implementation could relatively easily be applied to the gradient descent search method.

+### Family Filtering

+It is also possible to subset the dataset before applying the model to select certain families of interest.
+This script will then apply the above pipelines to each family in turn.
+This is designed for applying the model to specific sub-groups of interest and can be set in the global options below.

 ## Geographical Methods